MLH-Fellowship/project-team-pythonic/README.md

 ## Technologies used in the project

-- The python microframework Flask
+- The Python microframework Flask
 - HTML/CSS and Bootstrap
-- Jinja and json to parse through data
+- Jinja and JSON to parse through data
-- Javascript for the menu dropdown
+- JavaScript for the menu dropdown and map creation
 - Google Maps API to mark locations visited in each profile page

 ## File Structure